anytizer/sargam-blog.lmms/README.md

 ## What is randomizing?

+The core of the project is to create a randomized sound as melody.
+Luckily the database of notes and Raags have been already documented since the old times.
+I will generate sound based on [these rules](https://www.swarganga.org/articles/icmconcepts/icm13.php), and the database.

 My randomization is based on the database of notations per Raag.
-It is an incomplete project because I cannot reach the all factors.
+It is an incomplete project because I cannot address the all factors.
-My limitation is to stay within pre-defined ascending and descending notes of a raag.

-Luckily there is a database of Raags and their notations.
+The randomization should create new and unfamiliar melody, yet, hoping pleasant to hear.

 ## What is a raag?